Higher semiadditive Grothendieck-Witt theory and the $K(1)$-local sphere: Introduction

 \begin{example}[Example 2.2.4 \cite{AmbiHeight}] In the $\infty$-category $\Mod_{E_n}(\Sp_{K(n)})$ of $K(n)$-local modules over a height $n$ Lubin-Tate theory $E_n$, one has the explicit formula

 \end{example}

-In other words, under the natural map $\Sph_{T(n)} \to E_n$, $|B^k C_p|$ is sent to the integer $ p^{\binom{n-1}{k}}.$ Given this, it is natural to ask if the cardinalities $|A|$ produce interesting elements in the homotopy of $\Sph_{T(n)}$, or if they are always just rational numbers such as the ones given in \Cref{exm:En-mod-cardinality}.
+In other words, under the natural map $\Sph_{T(n)} \to E_n$, the homotopy element $|B^k C_p|_{\Sph_{T(n)}}$ is taken to the integer $ p^{\binom{n-1}{k}}.$ Consequently, one may naturally ask whether the cardinalities $|A|$ produce interesting elements in the homotopy groups of $\Sph_{T(n)}$, or if they are always just rational numbers such as the ones given in \Cref{exm:En-mod-cardinality}.

-A consequence of our main result is that the cardinalities of $\pi$-finite spaces \emph{can} produce non-rational elements in the $K(n)$ or $T(n)$-local spheres.
-In fact, we compute (for all primes $p$) the $K(1)$-local cardinalities of all $\pi$-finite spaces $A$ with $p$-power torsion homotopy groups, and we show that at the prime $2$, the cardinality of $BC_2$ produces an element of $\pi_0(\Sph_{K(1)})$ which is not a $2$-adic integer.
+A consequence of our main result is that the cardinalities of $\pi$-finite spaces \emph{can} in general produce non-rational elements in the $K(n)$ or $T(n)$-local spheres.
+In particular, we show at the prime $2$ that $|BC_2|_{\Sph_{K(1)}}\in \pi_0(\Sph_{K(1)})$ is \emph{not} a $2$-adic integer.